 Percussionist Frank Aarnink and violinist Laufey Jensdóttir, perform music by Tom Johnson, Albert Schnelzer, Helmut Lachenmann along with premiering a new work by Sigrún Jónsdóttir.

-The concert takes place Sunday 16th of October 2016 at Hafnarborg.
+The concert took place Sunday 16th of October 2016 at Hafnarborg.

 Anubis - concert in Hafnarborg April 2016